edgexfoundry/edgex-docs/docs_src/microservices/core/data/Ch-CoreData.md

 ![image](EdgeX_CoreDataModel.png)

+!!! edgey "EdgeX 2.1"
+    v2.1 supports a new value type, `Object`, to present the structral reading value instead of encoding it as string.
+Similar to the `BinaryValue`, there is a new field `ObjectValue` in the Reading.
+If the ValueType is `Object`, the read value will be put into the `ObjectValue` field in JSON object data type.

 !!! edgey "EdgeX 2.0"
     Note that ValueDescriptor has been removed from this model as Value Descriptors have been removed in EdgeX 2 (see note above for more details).